HELP US “STEM” the Pilot Shortage!

 For additional information, please see the FAQ below, or send an email to [email protected].

-*RARA will award up to $10,000 toward a student’s PPL training.
+*RARA will award funds to apply toward a student’s PPL training or A&P Certificate.
 RARA does not directly conduct the training or select the candidate’s flight school, nor can it control the actual cost of training due to many factors.
-While every effort will be made to help reduce the overall cost, RARA cannot guarantee that the full cost of flight training will be covered by the $10,000 scholarship.
+While every effort will be made to help reduce the overall cost, RARA cannot guarantee that the full cost of flight training will be covered by the scholarship.
 Students should consult with their families and other sources to assist with additional funding should it become necessary.

 The forms below contain important information regarding the scholarship process.
 Please download and read them thoroughly.
 Applications must be submitted ONLY to [email protected].
 Applications received by any other means will be rejected.